Plan Your Visit

 You can book your timed ticket online and bring your booking confirmation with you.
 Your timed ticket states when you will be permitted to enter the castle and cross the bridge, but once on the island you can spend as much time exploring as you would like.
 You are also welcome to visit other areas of the site - including the cafe, exhibition, shop and beach (tides permitting) at any time.
 If you have an afternoon ticket, you are still welcome to spend the morning with us on the beach, café or exhibition before your time to visit the castle.
 Most people spend around 3 hours with us, but you're welcome to stay the full day.

 We have a limited amount of walk-up tickets each day sold on a first come first served basis, and at busy times these could all be sold out.Book online

 Take a look at the things to see and do at Tintagel.
 Highlights include the cliff top remains of the medieval castle, spectacular views, and the life-sized kingly figure Gallos.
 Whilst we operate timed ticket access to cross the bridge, once on the island you can explore at your leisure.

 There are plenty of areas to discover before and after your time on the island - including an exhibition on the history and legends of Tintagel Castle, a cafe with sea views, the shop and beach.
 Find out what Facilities are available for your day out.

-We advise you to check the website or call the site before your visit during periods of bad weather, in case we need to close the site at short notice.
+In periods of bad weather and high winds Tintagel Castle sometimes needs to close.
+We advise you to check the website, our Facebook page or call the site before your visit if bad weather is forecasted.
 See our Ticketing FAQs for details on what to do if the site is closed.Ticketing FAQs